Aditya2005gupta/Python--Basic/README.md

 # Python-Basic
-Here it is my assignement from PW basic of the python
+Here it is my assignement from PW basic of the python.